prapti-gupta-1805/amazon-clone/README.md

 [Live Demo](https://prapti-gupta-1805.github.io/amazon-clone/)

-**Note:** This project is a **non-responsive** website, meaning it does not adapt to different screen sizes like mobile devices or tablets.
+**Note:** This project is a **non-responsive** website, meaning it does not adapt to different screen sizes like mobile devices or tablets. (works optimally for widescreen aspect ratio)

 **Screenshots**